Captain's Report by Capt. Steve--

 Our Boston Whaler 315 Conquest has a length overall of 31'3" (9.5 m), a beam of 10'8" (3.3 m), and a draft of 20” (.5 m).
 She has a deep-V hull with 20-degrees of deadrise at the transom.
 With a hull weight of 8,800 lbs (3392 kg), three quarters fuel, two people, and optional twin 300-hp Mercury Verados onboard we had a test weight of 11,426 lbs (5183 kg).

-Speed numbers.
 Those twin Verados brought us to a top speed at 6100 rpm and 47.5 mph.
 At that speed we were burning 60 gph for range of 207 miles.
 Best cruise came in at 4500 rpm and 33.2 mph.
 At that speed I measured the fuel burn to be 24.55 gph which translates to a range of 354 statute miles.
 We had a quick time the plane of only 4.2 seconds, reached 20 mph in 5.6 seconds and accelerated 30 mph in 9.5 seconds.

-Handling.
 While we didn't have any chop to speak of offshore there were several swells from offshore winds that gave us some indication of how the 315 performs in a seaway.
 She has excellent wave penetration while throwing spray well off to the sides and down low providing a nice dry ride.

 With enough speed I was able launch off some of the swells and noticed that the 315 maintains a level attitude throughout her reentry.
 There's a 13-degree bow rise upon acceleration which brings the bow up to just below the horizon.
 Once at cruise she settles into a 5-degree bow-high attitude and she has a maximum bank angle of 10-degrees in a full power turn.
 When taking power off she settles back into the water slightly stern first with the bow following shortly after, again producing no loss of visibility to the horizon.
 All in all these are the makings of an excellent sea boat that was a joy to operate.

-Bow.
 At the working end of the bow, Boston Whaler went with 25" (63.5 cm) rails that will keep you secure as you’re working the ground tackle.
 There is a standard stainless steel anchor roller and an optional anchor windlass mounted atop the foredeck.
 The 315 is outfitted with 10-inch (25.4 cm) cleats, and Boston Whaler provides midship cleats as well.
 There's a hatch to the starboard side of the windlass for managing tangles and this compartment also houses the windlass remote.